scarv/lwise/README.md

   noting that we ignore ISAP: this construction is more like a generic mode of operation, so there *seems* less scope for use of ISEs.

-- We consider the RISC-V baseline ISA as being
-  RV32GCB (or RV32IMAFDCB) in the 32-bit case
-  or
-  RV64GCB (or RV64IMAFDCB) in the 64-bit case,
-  meaning that the

-  - M (multiplication)
-  - A (atomic)
-  - F (single-precision floating-point)
-  - D (double-precision floating-point)
-  - C (compressed)
-  - B (bit manipulation)

-  standard extensions are available by default.

 <!--- ==================================================================== --->

 ## Organisation